krishna0890227/Funny_Early_Care_Service/README.md

 # Bugs
    * **Solved Bugs**
-      * When I deployed my project to GitHub Pages I discovered my project was broken, the links to the other files (CSS and images) did not work.
+      * When I tested HTML and CSS files, the following did not work.
-      * I discovered that was because I had used an absolute file path such as this in my code.
+      * I discovered that /a is outside after the table tag.
     ![unknown _a_letter](https://github.com/user-attachments/assets/0cfb1c01-1eb0-43ab-a5d1-17029575ea10)

       * Removing the /a and fixed the problem.